MasterChef Canada: Format

 This cycle is occasionally disrupted for special challenges following double eliminations, in which challenges such as a skills test or gauntlet can take place.
 Additionally, on several occasions, there have been opportunities for selected competitors to win their way back into the competition through anywhere from one to three challenges.

 After a final two (or three) competitors are determined through a unique-to-each-season semifinalist challenge sequence, the finalists are given their final challenge: they will compete head-to-head in a three-hour, three-course (appetizer, entrée, dessert) final challenge while friends, family and former competitors spectate and cheer them on.
-Each course is judged privately by the judges; in recent years since season 4, the finalists are required to cook each course non-stop without rest.
+Each course is judged privately by the judges; in recent years since season 4, the finalists are required to continuously cook each course non-stop for three whole hours without rest.
 After all of the courses have been sampled, and the judges have deliberated, a winner is eventually crowned - the winner receives a trophy, a $100,000 CAD cash prize money, and the title of MasterChef Canada.